MukulGarg0097/Biomed-Rag-chatbot/readme.md

 ---

-## 🔍 How Query Rewriting Works
+## 🔍 Query Rewriting

-If enabled (`"USE_REWRITER": true` in config.json), the chatbot will:
+When `"USE_REWRITER": true` in `config.json`, the chatbot:

-1. Take your biomedical query.
+1. Takes your question.
-2. Use the Gemma-based **rewriter** to clarify terms, expand abbreviations, and remove ambiguity.
+2. Uses Gemma to rewrite it for clarity & accuracy.
-3. Send the rewritten query to FAISS for improved retrieval accuracy.
+3. Sends the rewritten query to FAISS.

 Example: